-As of March 2, 2020, we currently have seven full-time employees, four of whom are involved primarily in management of our pre-clinical research and development and clinical trials and three who were involved primarily in management and administration of our Company.
-As announced, Dr. Pol F. Boudes, MD joined us as Chief Medical Officer on March 2, 2020.
-We also utilize contractors and consultants who provide product development, manufacture, analytical testing, clinical trial expertise, and clinical trial support.
+As of February 28, 2022, we currently have nine full-time employees, six of whom are involved primarily in management of our pre-clinical research and development and clinical trials and three who were involved primarily in management and administration of our Company.
+We also utilize several contractors and consultants who provide product development, manufacture, analytical testing, clinical trial expertise, and clinical trial support.